But First, Some Things We Need

-one each main and rear jack stand for the outrigger we are missing them.
+One each main and rear jack stand for the outrigger we are missing them.
 We also need a Dayton fifth wheel as ours is severely damaged by rust.
+The main jack stand stowed on each side of the truck.
 Here is a photo of the parts needed:

-If you know where we can find these parts please contact us at taigh@twinbeech.com or call 209 982 0273
+If you know where we can find these parts please contact us at taigh@twinbeech.com, or call 209-982-0273

 If you have any information (owners, location, history, serial number, registration number etc) on the trucks pictured below please let me know and I will post it for others to enjoy